AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 ### Performance

-The Import JSON API is designed for high performance and scalability, tailored to handle large-scale data imports.
-In our testing environment, the API demonstrated the capability to efficiently process up to 100,000 products per minute in parallel mode using multiple threads.
+The Import JSON API is designed for high performance and scalability and tailored to handle large-scale data imports.
+In our testing environment, the API demonstrated the capability to efficiently process up to 100,000 products per minute in parallel mode, using multiple threads.